 Are You a Martyr?

-I’m a pitch and help kind of person and so if you need my help, you will get it.
+I’m a “pitch in and help” kind of person and so if you need my help, you will get it.
 But I have people all around me that don’t work that way, including my own family members.
 I know that people need to be asked, often want to be asked, but I struggle to do that.
 I don’t want to impose or make work for them.

 I’m really trying to change that.
-With my departure from Wausau Whitewater, I’ll be asking for help for projects I am working on and asking for advice on ways to avoid being the martyr.
+With my departure from Wausau Whitewater, I’ll ask for help for projects I work on and asking for advice on ways to avoid being the martyr.
 I’ll also be finding ways to push that martyr-attitude away and get out there and live.
 It’s not going to be easy to conquer this attitude I have been stuck on, but I will give it a try.

-How about you?
 Are you a martyr, do you fail to ask for help and let yourself get so burdened that you aren’t having fun any more?
-I have to believe that there are people like me in the world.
-Share your thoughts.
-I love comments.
+Does it get in the way of your functioning and ability to move forward in your career or personal life?

 I’m glad that you made this decision – it seemed that you had way too much going on.